CROPPING IMAGES FOR EFFECT (Digital)

 - Make sure you do not distort the images (hold down your ‘shift’ to lock the aspect ratio)

-- Answer these four questions and place in a textbox next to your 3 crops
+- Answer these four questions and place next to your 3 crops

 - Where and when did you take the photo?